Got a new parrot? Congratulations on beginning a great journey of friendship! Now, gear up to gain your bird’s trust and maintain it.

 Although parrots are affectionate birds that love being close to their owners, they take some time to get into their comfort zone.
 So, when your parrot starts seeking physical closeness with you by settling on your arm, shoulder, and is unafraid to cuddle, you know it trusts you.

-Sometimes, they request to be cuddled by digging into your hair, your clothes, or move toward your hand in order to be close to you.
+Sometimes, they request to be cuddled by digging into your hair and your clothes, or moving toward your hand in order to be close to you.
 This is a very clear sign your bird likes you.

 2. Preening themselves